 - 1.2m – 1219mm (length) x 304.8mm (height) x 16.7mm (thickness).
 The total coverage for each panel is .37m squared

 Let’s say your wall space is 4m in length and 2.4m in height.
-Total square metres is 9.6m (4 x 2.4).
+Total Square Metres is 9.6m (4 x 2.4).
 With 9.6m squared of space to cover, the number of wall panels you will require is:

 Step 4 – Installation Extras

 If you are keen to keep your StoreWALL panels clean from screws and holes, you will need to use the following number of InstallStrips:

-Most Australian homes will have studs spaced at approx 450mm apart.
+Most Australian homes will have studs spaced at approx 450mm – 600mm apart.
 Working with this spacing, you will need to install your InstallStrips at 450mm distances (on the studs).
-As an example, start as close to the edge of your wall as you can, basically the first stud (or part of your door frame).
-Once your first InstallStrip is installed, it is every 450mm or every stud there after until you reach the end of the wall or the size of the wall you want to install.
+As an example, start as close to the edge of your wall as you can, basically the first stud (or part of your internal door frame).
+Once your first InstallStrip is installed, it is every 450mm or every stud thereafter until you reach the end of the wall or the size of the wall you want to install.

-Step 5 (a) – Levelling
+Step 5 (a) – Leveling, Leveling, Leveling

-What you will find from time to time is that whilst the level has been done, that the walls aren’t straight and you have some InstallStrips that don’t grip the panel that well.
-What you can do is adjust the specific claws that are night gripping by lightly tapping them upwards with a hammer so they grip the panel tighter.
+What you will find from time to time is that whilst the level has been done, the walls aren’t straight and you have some InstallStrips that don’t grip the panel that well.
+What you can do is adjust the specific claws that are not gripping by lightly tapping them upwards with a hammer so they grip the panel tighter.